antofic/GraphCodable/Docs/UserGuide.md

 The way value types behave, it makes no sense to talk about which data structure to preserve; conversely, in certain cases their duplication/multiplication can be problematic if they contain a large amount of data.
 For this reason, in analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for encoding and decoding also for value types (by default they don't have one), via the `GIdentifiable` protocol.
 Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier*.

-Clarified that the purpose of the library is to <u>get after decoding the same "thing" that was encoded</u>, the characteristics of GraphCodable are illustrated in the next paragraphs with simple but working examples that can be directly tested with copy and paste.
+Clarified that the purpose of the package is to <u>get after decoding the same "thing" that was encoded</u>, the characteristics of GraphCodable are illustrated in the next paragraphs with simple but working examples that can be directly tested with copy and paste.

 ## Supported system types